 What Is The Glycemic Index of An Apple?

-The glycemic index measures how quickly a food causes a rise in your blood glucose level after being eaten.
+The glycemic index measures how quickly food causes a rise in your blood glucose level after being eaten.
 Foods with higher numbers have been found to increase those levels more quickly than foods with lower numbers on the glycemic index scale.

-Apple has a low glycemic index ranging between 28 to 44 based on what apple it is.
+Apple has a low glycemic index ranging between 28 and 44 based on what apple it is.
 This means that, due to the high fiber content, your blood sugar levels will rise less quickly.

 How Much Sugar Is in 100g of Apple?